Daphne-Tang/Assessing-Vulnerable-Groups-to-COVID-19-in-Maryland/README.md

 ## Business Answer

 With the COVID-19 pandemic escalating in severity, the distribution of resources, especially vaccines, to combat the virus is becoming increasingly important.
 State governments should protect the most vulnerable populations first in order to prevent more deaths and spread.
+This data analysis reveals that older age groups and minorities tend to have higher risks of COVID-19, but more analysis needs to be done.
+In particular, I would like to analyze Maryland's demographic data to compare each group's percentage of total population with its percentage of COVID-19 confirmed deaths.